vudinhdo/StepWebPortal/replit.md

 - **Typography**: Enhanced text scaling and readability across all devices
 - **Button Interactions**: Added micro-interactions and hover effects for better user experience

+### Animated Page Transitions (January 2025)
+- **Page Transitions**: Implemented smooth page transitions between routes using framer-motion
+- **Component Animations**: Added entrance animations to Hero, Services, Statistics, and Testimonials sections
+- **Stagger Effects**: Applied sequential animations for service cards and statistics with proper timing
+- **Hover Interactions**: Enhanced interactive elements with scale, rotation, and movement animations
+- **Background Animations**: Added floating background elements with smooth pulsing effects
+- **Performance Optimized**: Used viewport-based triggers to animate only when elements are visible

-The system is now fully optimized for production use with excellent mobile performance and accessibility standards.
+The system is now fully optimized for production use with excellent mobile performance, accessibility standards, and engaging animation effects.

 ## Blog Management System (January 2025)